 - The exact time for which a fennec fox can go without water is unknown.

-- However, most resources say it simply that they can go without water for a long period of time.
+- However, most resources say it simply that they can go without water for a long period.

 Fennec Fox Life Cycle